surister/cratedb-guide/docs/domain/timeseries/advanced.md

 typically including trend, seasonal, and random (or irregular) components.

-This process helps in understanding the underlying patterns of the time series data, such as identifying any long-term direction (trend), recurring patterns at fixed intervals (seasonality), and randomness (irregular fluctuations) in the data.
+This process helps in understanding the underlying patterns of the time series data, such as identifying any long term direction (trend), recurring patterns at fixed intervals (seasonality), and randomness (irregular fluctuations) in the data.